junjizhi/redash-datadog/README.md

 For process checks, tune the parameters and copy process.yaml to `/etc/dd-agent/conf.d/`.
 You can find documentation [here](https://github.com/DataDog/dd-agent/blob/master/conf.d/process.yaml.example).
 Then restart dd-agent.
 Now you can add graphs or monitors in the datadog web console.
 For example, you can search the metric `system.processes.threads` with tag `celery`.

+# Credits
+- Thanks for Kevin Martin (Melraidin) for the idea and the code review.

 # References
 - http://docs.datadoghq.com/guides/agent_checks/
 - http://docs.redash.io/en/latest/usage/maintenance.html#monitoring